Indiana University

 IU Secure is the wireless network for students, faculty, and staff to access on all campuses.
-IU Secure uses WPA2 Enterprise (Wi-Fi Protected Access) for authentication; no VPN is needed.
+IU Secure uses WPA2 Enterprise (Wi-Fi Protected Access) for authentication and encryption.

 Indiana University provides a script to help you make a VPN connection; the latest version is available at IUware.